-Taiwan is a small Asian nation full of many wonders, but the one that makes it stand out compared to its counter parts are it’s their night markets.
-Many who have followed my work have at some point seen me post or in some way talk about the night markets of Taiwan.
+Taiwan is a small Asian nation full of many wonders, but the one that makes it stand out compared to its counter parts are its night markets.
 They serve as both a hub of nightlife and tourism, but also a hub for the expression of this nation’s deep culture.

 At the heart of each Taiwanese night market, you can find a temple from which the market sprawls.
 Regardless of the season, weather, or day of the week, these outdoor markets open to their local community.
 They may have become a harbor for tourism throughout parts of Taiwan, but their historical, local, and cultural significance is not something that has been lost.
 One of my favorite travelers once referred to Taiwan as a place that runs deep.
-Look no further than it’s night markets to see this for yourself.
+So if you are in Taiwan, whether that’s staying or Taipei or traveling down one of the coasts, try to find a night market to see this for yourself.